Financial support from a doorstep support initiative is helping youngsters at a special school in Lichfield to cope with bereavement.

 Nicky Gilbert, manager of the Tamworth Co-op owned convenience store, who handed over a cheque for £250, said: “It really is an impressive school in the way the students are given so many opportunities to develop, and I’m delighted this grant is helping them deal with such an emotionally difficult issue.

-“We’ve handed out thousands of pounds from the Community Dividend Fund over the last decade to good causes locally.
-Our customers nominate each year which organisation they would like their dividends to go to and this time Queen’s Croft High School got their vote.”
+“We’ve handed out thousands of pounds from the Community Dividend Fund over the last decade to good causes locally.”